Secret-Ambush/Turtlebot_Hand_Gesture/README.md

 # Control ROS Turtle Bot through Hand-Gestures in Real Time
 Control ROS Turtlebot through hand gestures in real time.
+- thumb's up = speeding up
-When thumb is up in front of webcam the turtle starts speeding up, for left/right horizontal thumb turtle starts turning in left/right direction and stops as soon as it sees thumbs down.
+- left/right horizontal thumb = turning in left/right direction
+- thumbs down = stop

 To achieve this, we trained a model to distinguish among different states of the hand and integrated it with ROS to move the turtle accordingly.

 You can download the dataset from here: https://drive.google.com/open?id=1IHphiOmUaBfPuQVrCzUP40lfvzHLFbpb